 The Big Life Journal is a journal your child fills out with an older buddy.
 My son picked myself as his buddy and my daughter picked my husband.
 Kids can pick ANYONE and have weekly, bi-weekly or monthly Skype or phone calls with their buddy.
 The idea is that the buddy and the child read the journal together and the buddy helps the child to respond to the prompts.
 Just this year they came out with a version for teens and I am so excited to get our copy for my son.

 The Big Life Journal website also have lots of resources (many FREE) about helping your kids to develop their growth mindset, set goals and build self-esteem.
-We plan to use their goal setting packets this year with the kids.

 How do you mark the New Year with your children?